gershu-ar/gFirebaseDeployer/README.md

   - The interface also adapts intelligently to your workflow: dropdowns auto‑resize to fit content, deploy buttons animate while working, and validations prevent invalid actions.
 Combined with logic checks (like detecting if Firebase CLI is installed), this ensures a robust and safe experience.

 - **🛡️ Privacy & Security by design**
-  - The app never reads or requests Firebase credentials, nor does it send or receive data over the internet.
+  - The app **NEVER** reads or requests Firebase credentials, nor does it send or receive data over the internet.
 All commands are executed locally through a silent Windows terminal, exactly as if you typed them yourself.
   - For extra peace of mind, the app can even be manually blocked by a firewall without affecting its functionality.

 - **🪟 Optional startup launch**